-STP is still relatively new in the accounting space so in today’s blog, I will outline some basic facts as they currently stand (be advised that some of this information may change as the Government continues to develops the product):
+STP is still relatively new in the accounting space so, in today’s blog, I will outline some basic facts as they currently stand (be advised that some of this information may change as the Government continues to develop the product):

 - If you have 20 employees or more then you will be required to report payroll and super information to the ATO via STP.

-- If you have 19 or less employees as at 01/04/2018, then you don’t need to use STP – you can continue to use your current systems.
+- If you have 19 or fewer employees as of 01/04/2018, then you don’t need to use STP – you can continue to use your current systems.

 - STP starts 1 July 2018.
 You will be required to do an employee head-count on 01/04/2018 to ascertain if you need to enter the STP system or not.
 Note: if your software is ready, you can start to use STP from 01/07/2017.

 - You will need to ensure your payroll software solution is STP-enabled and ready for use by 01/07/2018.

 - Reporting via STP will remove the requirement for employers to issue Payment Summaries (group certificates) to employees, prepare and send the Payment Summary Annual Report (but you will still need to finalise the STP reporting for the year by 14th July each year) and Tax File Number declarations to the ATO.

 - Employers WON’T BE liable to a penalty for a late STP report during the first year of compulsory reporting i.e. 2018/19 financial year.

 - It is likely that new employees will have the option to complete TFN declarations and Super Standard Choice forms electronically (more than likely via their myGov accounts), making it easier for employers to onboard new staff.